teorth/equational_theories/equational_theories/Generated/Confluence/README.md

 we have relatively few equations to check and computers are fast enough.

 The file `ManuallySampled.lean` includes the implications that were unknown at the time and are covered by these arguments.
+These were since manually proven in lean in `Confluence.lean`.